 Make a list of 10 nice things you can do for your sibling.

-Of course, this method would work with girls, too:
+Of course, this method of teaching kids kindness works with girls, too:

 But in our family — maybe because we have twice as many boys as girls — it’s historically the brothers who’ve gotten sufficiently at odds with one another to be handed such an assignment.